chadathid/hid-gatsby-starter-netlify-cms/src/pages/gettingstarted/index.md

 This site expresses the HID Design Language in product and delivers it through tools for designers and developers including guidance, tooling, components, and support.

-T﻿he RPL library have been developed for various businesses,audiences, categories, and offerings.
+T﻿he RPL library have been developed for various businesses, audiences, categories, and offerings.
 Read them to understand the rationale behind every visual and verbal detail to ensure your work is built on these important foundations.